NAV on 2019/12/13

 75% FTSE/JSE Shareholder Weighted All Share Index (SWIX) - Total Return and 25% STEFFI Cash before costs

-The Long Beach Flexible Prescient Fund returned -1.05% for November, the fund's benchmark returned =0.27% and the FTSE All Share Index -3.17%.
+The Long Beach Flexible Prescient Fund returned 0.18% for September, the fund's benchmark returned 0.44% and the FTSE/JSE All Share Index 0.19%.

-The Long Beach Flexible Prescient Fund's offshore holdings continue to be fully invested in global equities.
-The fund's local holdings are now balanced between local SA companies which are attractively valued., global companies with attractive earnings growth prospects, and UK listed property.
-The fund maintains a strong preference for large cap companies which have a sound balance sheet and an attractive business franchise.
+The Long Beach Flexible Prescient Fund's offshore holdings continue to be fully invested in global equities with attractive earnings growth prospects.
+The fund's local holdings are invested in both global companies, which are listed in SA, and are attractively valued with good earnings growth prospects, and local SA companies which are attractively valued, and well managed with sound balance sheets with good cash flows.
+The fund maintains a strong preference for large cap companies which have an attractive business franchise and globally diversified revenues and earnings.

 The Long Beach Flexible Prescient Fund is an actively managed portfolio which aims to provide real long-term growth in capital.
 Investors should note that a flexible collective investment scheme can hold any combination of shares, bonds and cash, as well as invest up to 30% of the portfolio in foreign assets.
 The Fund will predominantly invest in equities and may either hold cash and/or make use of derivatives to protect capital in periods of market turbulence.